Course

 Ask yourself...

-3. What effect can negative attitudes have on an individual with dementia?
+- What effect can negative attitudes have on an individual with dementia?

 Moving Forward: The Future of Individuals with Dementia

-• If trends continue, there could be 15 million fewer people living with dementia in high-income countries by 2040.
+- If trends continue, there could be 15 million fewer people living with dementia in high-income countries by 2040

-The care and treatment for those with dementia and the ones caring for these individuals certainly can improve if healthcare workers, family members, and caregivers are all trained and educated on the symptoms, treatment options, and available resources to assist those caring for these individuals.
+The care and treatment for those with dementia and the ones caring for these individuals certainly can improve if healthcare workers, family members, and caregivers are trained and educated on the symptoms, treatment options, and available resources to assist those caring for these individuals.

-Education is the ongoing key to becoming more aware of proper care and treatment options for individuals with dementia.
+Education is the key to becoming more aware of proper care and treatment options for individuals with dementia.
 Increased knowledge and expertise in this area and serving as an advocate for these individuals by listening and representing the individual’s views must be in place for this population to receive the necessary and adequate care they each deserve.
-Questions can be asked on the individual’s behalf in order to ascertain that necessary treatment options and support services are being offered.
+Questions can be asked on the individual’s behalf to ascertain that essential treatment options and support services are offered.
 It is also imperative to use a holistic approach with both the individual with dementia and the health care member(s), caregiver(s), and family members to maintain open communication, empathy, and compassion while developing the best plan of action for the individual.

 References + Disclaimer